 Dickson Street - Arkansas to College

-The project will include striping, enhanced pedestrian crossings, ADA ramp improvements, sidewalk widening in some locations, and lighting.
-Preliminary design has started on this project.
+The project will include striping, enhanced pedestrian crossings, ADA ramp improvements, sidewalk widening in some locations and lighting.
+Work has started on this project.

 When Will it be Completed?